Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Basics and main results

 \subsection{Main results}

-We fix $(Y,D)$ a Looijenga pair and we use notations introduced in Section \ref{subsection_ghk}.
-Our main result, Theorem \ref{thm_1_ch3}, is the construction of a deformation quantization of the Gross-Hacking-Keel mirror family by a higher genus deformation of the Gross-Hacking-Keel construction.
+We fix $(Y,D)$ a Looijenga pair and we use notation introduced in \cref{subsection_ghk}.
+Our main result, Theorem \ref{thm_1_ch3}, is the construction of a deformation quantization of the Gross-Hacking-Keel mirror family by a higher-genus deformation of the Gross-Hacking-Keel construction.

 \begin{thm} Let $I$ be a monomial ideal of $R$ with radical $\fm_R$.
 Then there exists a flat $T^D$-equivariant $R_I^{\hbar}$-algebra $A_I^{\hbar}$, such that $A_I^{\hbar}$ is a deformation quantization over $S_I$ of the Gross-Hacking-Keel mirror family $X_I \rightarrow S_I$, and $A_I^{\hbar}$ is given as $R_I^{\hbar}$-module by